*Please note, the following post has been updated with the most recent SECURE Act of 2019

 A spouse has all of the above options, plus…

-Spousal Continuance: A spouse can continue the existing contract and treat the annuity as their own and name a new beneficiary.
+Spousal Continuance: A spouse can continue the existing contract, treat the annuity as their own, and name a new beneficiary.
 When a spouse chooses to treat an inherited annuity as their own, there are no immediate tax repercussions.
 It’s as if the spouse has owned the annuity from the beginning.
-It means, beyond required distributions at 72 (if it was qualified), there is no distribution requirement.
+It means there is no distribution requirement beyond the required distributions at 73 (if it was qualified).

 Stretch: This applies to non-qualified inherited annuities.

-Generally speaking, it’s more practical to use the Spousal Continuance if you do not need the funds right away.
+Generally speaking, using the Spousal Continuance is more practical if you do not need the funds right away.

 Other inherited annuity tricks

-There are different strategies available to the beneficiary that can save money, provide income, and increase investment options.
+Different strategies are available to the beneficiary to save money, provide income, and increase investment options.

 1035 exchange